McMasterRS/lm_reproducible-rs/preservation.md

 1. Storage

     Software packages or code need to be stored and indexed with reliable version control management services.
 Storing the software along with any associated data, in a secure and reliable manner.
-This ensures that the software and data are protected from loss, degradation, or obsolescence..
+This ensures that the software and data are protected from loss, degradation, or obsolescence.

 2. Retrieval